Minnesota Hybrid Long-Term Care Insurance

 - The premiums you pay for hybrid policies may not be tax-deductible.
 You should discuss the tax implications with your tax preparer.

 - Long-term care riders usually require that premiums be paid over a shorter period of time than traditional long-term care.
 This may be a financial disadvantage for some people.
 However, some newer products are offering flexible premium payment options.

 - Cash value growth or death benefits may be less than in other insurance policies.

 Long-term care policies are constantly evolving and there are many types available.
-It is important to fully understand the plans features, riders and premiums as well as how the policy works for your individual situation.
-When choosing a policy, factors to consider include:
+It is important to fully understand the plan’s features, riders, and premiums as well as how the policy works for your individual situation.
+When choosing a policy, or deciding if hybrid long-term care insurance is worth it, factors to consider include:

 Most require certification that the insured has a severe cognitive impairment or cannot perform at least two of six activities of a daily living period of at least 90 calendar days or more.
 The insured party must submit a plan of care, which has to be recertified annually.

 The requirements are the same for a chronic illness, except for a permanent condition, in which there is no potential for recovery.